boring-dragon/grab/README.md

 ### Create database

-Make a database.sqlite file inside /database directory or you can use your own config to generate the database.
+Make a database.sqlite file inside /database directory or you can use your config to generate the database.

 [Laravel zero database](https://laravel-zero.com/docs/database/)